Methane chimney: Marine life

 Methane chimneys play a major role in marine life, creating chemical deposits that are habitat to a plethora of life.
-These highly productive ecosystems occur in a wide range of marine geological settings across the world.
-Chimneys teem with organisms that feed on the methane and toxic sulfide that are released from the chimneys.
-Life surrounding the marine methane chimneys consume 90% of methane released, preventing it from entering the atmosphere.
-Microbes around methane chimneys form the basis for the entire food web, these microbes are chemolithotrophs, and thus do not require sunlight or oxygen to survive.
-Marine methane chimneys produce minerals that fertilize the ocean, creating optimal spawning habitats for deep sea sharks and other fish.
-They are also host to deep sea crabs, shrimp, mussels, clams, and more shellfish.
+These highly-productive ecosystems occur in a wide range of marine geological settings across the world.
+Chimneys teem with organisms that feed on the methane and sulfide that are released from the chimneys.
+Life surrounding the marine methane chimneys consumes 90% of methane released, preventing it from entering the atmosphere.
+Microbes around methane chimneys form the basis for the entire food web; these microbes are chemolithotrophs, and thus do not require sunlight or oxygen to survive.
+Marine methane chimneys produce minerals that fertilize the ocean, creating optimal spawning habitats for deep-sea sharks and other fish.
+They are also host to deep-sea crabs, shrimp, mussels, clams, and more shellfish.
 The expanse of life and ecosystems that these vents provide is still largely unexplored.

 Petroleum provinces

 In hydrocarbon exploration, gas chimneys revealed on seismic reflection data are indicators of active gas migration and a working petroleum system.